-Instead of describing the electrostatic interaction in terms of a "force action at a distance," it turns out that it is often more convenient to introduce the concept of a field and to describe the electrostatic interaction in terms of a static vectorial electric field \mathbf{E}^{stat} defined by the limiting process where F is the electrostatic force, as defined in Equation (1.1), from a net electric charge q' on the test particle with a small electric net electric charge q.
-Since the purpose of the limiting process is to assure that the test charge q does
+Instead of describing the electrostatic interaction in terms of a "force action at a distance," it turns out that it is often more convenient to introduce the concept of a field and to describe the electrostatic interaction in terms of a static vectorial electric field \mathbf{E}^{stat} defined by the limiting process where F is the electrostatic force, as defined in Equation (1.1) on the facing page, from a net electric charge q' on the test particle with a small electric net electric charge q.
+Since the purpose of the limiting process is to assure that the test charge q does not influence the field, the expression for E^{stat} does not depend explicitly on q but only on the charge q' and the relative radius vector $\mathbf{x} - \mathbf{x}'$.
+This means that we can say that any net electric charge produces an electric field in the space that surrounds it, regardless of the existence of a second charge anywhere in this space.1